postsharp/Metalama.Samples/examples/memento/memento-1/README.md

 ---
 uid: sample-memento-1
-level: 400
+level: 300
 ---

-# Memento example
+# Memento example, step 1: a basic aspect

 [!metalama-project-buttons .]

-The Memento pattern is a classic behavioral design pattern that allows you to capture the internal state of an object as a _memento_ object without violating encapsulation.
-You can then restore this memento state later.

-In UI application development, the Memento pattern is commonly used to implement an undo/redo feature.

-Implementing the Memento pattern typically requires a lot of boilerplate code.
-In this article, we will see how to automatically implement this pattern using Metalama.
+In this article, we show how to implement the Memento pattern.
 We will do this in the context of a simple WPF application that tracks fish in a home aquarium.
+We will intentionally ignore type inheritance, and cover this requirement in the [second step](xref:sample-memento-2).

+## Pattern overview

 At the heart of the Memento pattern, we have the following interface: